 CONTEMPORARY ARCHITECTURE IN GRENADA

 Grenadian architecture has been shaped by cultural influences.
-Consequentially, due to Grenada’s colonial history the antecedence of current architectural trends in Grenada and more over in the Caribbean, still remains a type of colonial form of architecture reflected in a rebranded post colonial and neo-classic architecture.
-The current international trends of architecture speaks to a broad contemporary scope of architecture encompassing minimalistic, deconstructivity, organic elements etc. and a general mix of architectural styles within a material composition of concrete, steel and glass.
+Consequentially, due to Grenada’s colonial history the antecedence of current architectural trends in Grenada and more over in the Caribbean, still remains a type of colonial form of architecture reflected in a rebranded post colonial vernacular.
+The current international trends of architecture speaks to a broad contemporary scope of architecture encompassing minimalistic, deconstructivity, post-modernist, organic elements, a revision of previous architectural trends.
+These trending styles of architecture are a general mix of within a material composition of concrete, steel and glass.
 The predominant architecture identified currently in Grenada is a mix of colonial with modern architecture.
-Modern architecture is a predominant style of architecture which emerged at the turn of the 20th Century and preceded the error of contemporary architecture.
+Modern architecture is a predominant style of architecture which emerged at the turn of the 20th Century and preceded the era of contemporary architecture.

-In Grenada there is very few record of contemporary architecture.
-The architecture within the spice isle of Grenada that would classify as contemporary architecture represented by clean fluid lines in geometry and fenestration predominantly borrows characteristics of minimalist architecture and generally does not represent cutting edge international trends in contemporary architecture.
-Therefore Grenada is a little behind the times in terms of current architectural trends.
+In Grenada there is very few record of contemporary architecture however slowly emerging due to change in global trends.
+The architecture within the spice isle of Grenada that would classify as contemporary architecture represented by clean fluid lines in geometry and fenestration, predominantly borrows characteristics of minimalist architecture.

 There are a couple of reasons why Grenadian architecture has not reflected current global trends.
-Principally, from material availability to technical innovation and expertise, we in Grenada are at a disadvantage to readily resort to construction methodology which may yield ground breaking contemporary architecture.
+Principally, from material availability to technical innovation and expertise.
+We in Grenada are at a disadvantage to readily resort to construction methodology which may yield ground breaking contemporary architectural forms.
 Indeed to accomplish such innovative measures would usually require for instance prefabricated construction and pre-engineered materials.
 Unfortunately in Grenada such measures are likely to result in exorbitant cost directly because materials and expertise may likely need to be imported.

 Although Dynamic Latitude advocates for more contemporary architecture in Grenada and a move to a more organic and fluid form of architecture of the future, the traditional form of architecture is appreciated within context.
 Contemporary architecture and architectural designs in Grenada ought to take into consideration the context and environment both historical and cultural or it can lose meaning and intent to satisfy the values of the occupants.
-Therefore contemporary architecture has its place and is not always applicable.
-In Grenada with the urban cityscapes of historical importance the general impetus of architecture in these zones ought to move to more sustainable forms of architecture given our changing world and at the same time preserving the historical attributes with makes the image of Grenada familiar and makes us Grenadian..
+Therefore contemporary architecture has its place and is not always applicable within a historical and cultural context.
+In Grenada with the urban cityscapes of historical importance, the general impetus of architecture in these zones ought to move to more sustainable forms of architecture given our changing world and at the same time preserving the historical attributes which defines the image of Grenada.